Supplies You Will Need

 There are a wide variety of dog collars available in the pet section of most stores.
 They can be as simple or as extravagant as you like.
 You will need to purchase several collars as your puppy grows.
 Most collars are adjustable with either a buckle or sliding snap.
 Be sure to check your puppy’s collar weekly for the correct size.
 The collar should be tight enough so that it will not come off the dog’s head without unbuckling it but loose enough so that your dog can breath properly.
 A collar that’s too tight can also cause skin and hair problems.
 A good rule of thumb is to measure your dog’s neck circumference and then add one inch.
 This is the size of collar your dog will need.

 Your dog should wear an identification tag on its collar at all times.
 This is the quickest and easiest way for someone who finds your lost dog to find contact information.
 You never know when your dog will get lost, be prepared.
-There are many different types of tags out there, but here at Genuine Goldens, we prefer to use Collar Tags.
+There are many different types of tags out there, but here at Genuine Goldens, we prefer to use slide-on tags..
 These tags are secured directly onto the dog’s collar, not dangling from the collar hook.
 They are a little more expensive than traditional tags, but they can never fall off, wear out, or get stuck in objects.
+The only down side to these tags is that you have to purchase the tags in sizes coordinating with your dog's collar size.
+You will probably need 2-3 tags to fit your various sizes of collars until your puppy is an adult.

 County/State dog license